 On the side of the large box leaning against the doorbell the contents of the box were printed in big bold letters.
 Anyone who could read could identify what was in the box.
 The Christmas surprise was officially ruined since the package in question was for my daughter.

 Why would you print the contents of a package on the outside of a shipping container?

-Is that not a security hazard to print the contents of a package in big letters on the outside?
+Is that not a security hazard?
 In this day and age where almost every package is dropped off at a front door, why would you advertise the valuable contents of the package with printing so large that it can be read from the street?
-Seems to me the plain brown box would be a much better option in shipping containers.
+Seems to me the plain brown box would be a much better option.

 The whole idea of package pick up and shipping is a cluster anyway.
 Why is it that when you are required to sign for a package they try to deliver it at ten am.
 They then leave a note saying they will try back again tomorrow.
 When they do attempt a second delivery it is again at ten am.
 You're still not home to sign for it.
 Attention shippers: People who can afford to purchase items to be shipped to their homes have jobs.
 They are working during the day.

 My biggest gripe about the first and second attempt to deliver is the fact that I am not getting what I paid dearly for.
 That two day shipping has now turned into four days or even longer if the package delivery was attempted on a Friday.